 5 ways to get more clients for your insurance business

 Most independent insurance agents describe their early careers as a lot of long hours and lean times while they build their book of business.
 For independent agents, finding new clients can be hard work, even for those with experience.
-In fact, 49% of agents report that finding new business opportunities is a top challenge for their agency.

 Whether you’ve been selling insurance for years or recently started your insurance company, you’ll need to bring in new business to increase revenue and replace clients who have dropped their policies.
 Here are five great methods to attract new clients and generate insurance leads.